 The peristyle of the palace, Diocletian’s mausoleum, Jupiter’s temple, the colonnades along the streets, Early Croatian churches, Romanesque houses, the gates of Andrija Buvina and architectural works by Juraj Dalmatinac have remained in a good state.

-Milna is a village on the western side of island of Brač.
+Milna is a village on the western side of the island of Brač.
 Typical small island village with Mediterranean charm and atmosphere.
 The village is settled in 16th century, by shepherds.
-Nowadays very popular nautical resort , known by good authentic Dalmatian restaurants.
+Nowadays very popular nautical resort, known by good authentic Dalmatian restaurants.

 Day 2-Pakleni Islands, Vis

-The necklace of forested islets are coming out from crystal blue sea, with many small beaches, numerous hidden bays.
+The necklace of forested islets is coming out from the crystal blue sea, with many small beaches, numerous hidden bays.
 They are pieces of private paradise right in front of a very popular hot-spot destination of Dalmatian Riviera -Island Hvar.

 The Mediterranean communities even in the Neolithic times, 3 thousand years BC, inhabited the island Vis, especially territory of today’s’ City of Vis.
 The name of the island Issa originates from that time and that is the name that the island still holds in the croatised version.

 The municipality of Lastovo consists of 46 islands with a total population of 835 people and a land area of approximately 56 km² (22 mi²).
 The biggest island in the municipality is also named Lastovo, as is the largest town.
-The majority of the population lives on the 46 km² island of Lastovo which is inside of island because in the past areas by the sea were often attacked by different invaders.
-Local people are mainly fishermen so this is perfect place to enjoy in fresh sea food.
+The majority of the population lives on the 46 km² island of Lastovo which is inside of the island because in the past areas by the sea were often attacked by different invaders.
+Local people are mainly fishermen so this is a perfect place to enjoy fresh seafood.

 Day 5 -Jelsa